Sida's work in Bosnia and Herzegovina

 The country’s economy has grown stably, but slowly over the past 15 years.
 Bosnia and Herzegovina’s economic growth is more varied than that of its neighbors and comes from several different sectors and markets.

 are living in poverty.
-Poverty is relatively widespread.
-According to the World Bank's latest data (2015), one sixth of the population (16.9%) lives below the national poverty line.
-Poverty is relatively higher in rural areas than in cities.
+According to the World Bank’s latest data (2015), one sixth of the population (16.9%) lives below the national poverty line.
+Poverty is relatively higher in rural areas than in cities.1

 The country’s Roma minority is particularly vulnerable and is hard hit by both poverty and discrimination in, for example, schools and health care.
 Almost half of all girls and women over the age of 15 have been subjected to physical or psychological violence.
-Disabled people often live in difficult conditions and LGBTQI people continue to experience discrimination.
+People with disabilities often live in difficult conditions and LGBTQI people continue to experience discrimination.
 In 2019, for the first time, a Pride parade was held in Sarajevo.

 Reform cooperation in Bosnia and Herzegovina

-In the beginning of 2021, it is 25 years since the peace agreement in Dayton was concluded, which was the end of the four-year conflict.
+In 1995, the peace agreement in Dayton was concluded, which marked the end of the four-year conflict.
 Since then, the country can look back on a period of successful reconstruction after the extensive destruction and large-scale population movements that the war brought.

 Democracy, human rights and the rule of law

 The 1995 Dayton Peace Agreement stopped the war but did not lay the foundations for lasting peace or a functioning state.
 Bosnia and Herzegovina has one of the most complicated forms of government in the world.
 In a country with a population of approximately 3 million inhabitants, there are 14 governments at different levels and three heads of state.
 The delegation of political power is extensive and ethnic quota systems and rotating representation between the three ethnic groups mean that much of the political energy is spent on political co-trading between different political levels.
 This often leads to political deadlocks that hinder reforms.